Back-code/ha_isin_sensor/README.md

 - **Configuration via UI**: Supports configuration and management via the Home Assistant UI.

 ## Installation
-1. Copy the `ha_isin_sensor` folder into your Home Assistant `custom_components` directory.
+1. Copy the `mini-stock-pocket` folder into your Home Assistant `custom_components` directory.
 2. Restart Home Assistant.
-3. Add the integration via the Home Assistant UI by navigating to **Settings > Devices & Services > Add Integration** and searching for "ISIN Sensor".
+3. Add the integration via the Home Assistant UI by navigating to **Settings > Devices & Services > Add Integration** and searching for "Mini Stock Pocket".

 ## Configuration
 ### Adding a Hub